How to create and maintain a great candidate experience

 Detailed and clear instructions

-Making it easy to apply sends a good message to candidates and reflects well on the company.
+Making it easy to apply overall sends a good message to candidates and reflects well on the employer branding.

 Hire to fill a need